 - 1 tsp chili powder (or more to taste)

 - 1 1/2 cup shredded cheddar cheese

 - Kosher salt and black pepper (to taste)

 - Set the broiler and line a baking sheet with foil.

-- Once cooked, transfer the peppers to a large bowl and cover the bowl with plastic wrap.
-Allow to cool for 30 minutes.
+- Once cooked, place peppers in a large bowl and cover the bowl with plastic wrap.
+Allow them to cool for 30 minutes.

 - Cook your rice.